tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 next: /docs/getting-started/edit-content
 ---

-In this step, we will install `tinacms`, wrap our app in the `TinaProvider`, create a CMS instance and configure the CMS object.
+In this step, we will install `tinacms`, create a CMS instance, wrap our app in the `TinaProvider`, and configure the CMS options.

 ## Install _tinacms_